 “It’s very challenging when you don’t know how long the child will be in your family but you can’t let the uncertainty and red tape get in the way of giving them love,” Greg added.

 The Powers story continues.
-Working with LCS Northwest, Greg and Aly fostered four more children.
+Working with the Foster-Adopt program, Greg and Aly fostered four more children.
 Two of the children were reunited with their birth parents and the couple adopted the other two.
 Today, they are the proud parents of six and their family is forever transformed.